tfabris/BlueGigaEmpeg/README.md

 ------------------------------------------------------------------------------
 The firmware on the BlueGigaEmpeg module resides in an Arduino chip which is part of the BlueGigaEmpeg assembly.
-To update to the latest BlueGigaEmpeg firmware on the Arduino, you must increase the size of the serial port buffers in the Arduino compiler, otherwise there will be intermittent errors, such as the track titles will sometimes not work.
+To update to the latest BlueGigaEmpeg firmware on the Arduino, you will be uploading the sketch to the Arduino.
+But there is a modification that you must perform first: You must increase the default size of the Arduino serial port buffers.
+This can only be done by modifying the compiler's files directly.
+If this isn't done, then after you upload new firmware to the Arduino, there will be intermittent errors in the BlueGigaEmpeg operation, such as commands sometimes being missed and track titles sometimes not working or being incomplete.

-To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC to the Arduino board using the standalone version of the Arduino IDE.

 Download and install the Arduino IDE, linked from the [Prerequisites](#prerequisites) section of this document.
 Make sure to